Dollar-a-Day Insurance in New Jersey (SAIP)

 Cheapest Car Insurance in New Jersey

-Though dollar-a-day car insurance sounds like an attractive price, the lack of coverage makes it a poor option for most New Jersey drivers.
+Dollar-a-day car insurance sounds attractive, but the lack of coverage makes it a poor option for most New Jersey drivers.
 We analyzed minimum car insurance rates from major insurers in New Jersey for coverage at the state minimum level for an average driver.

-We found the cheapest car insurance costs from Plymouth Rock, at an average of $2.18 per day.
-You can get more coverage and protection for only $1.18 more per day or $794 per year.
+We found the cheapest car insurance from Plymouth Rock at $2.18 per day of the companies MoneyGeek surveyed in New Jersey.
+You get more coverage and protection for only $1.18 more per day or $794 per year.
 Among nationally available companies, GEICO offers the lowest rates at $939 annually or around $2.57 per day.
 The table below shows the average annual premiums of the cheapest car insurance companies in New Jersey that offer state-minimum coverage.

 Cheapest Car Insurance Companies in New Jersey